 Gender competence ... reflects the capacity to identify where difference on the basis of gender is significant, and act in ways that produce more equitable outcomes for men and women ...
-In the present context it refers to the capacity of court members to understand the gender implications of the court's procedure, rules and regulations so that they can function [by] recognizing gender inequalities and [eliminating] them from court proceedings.26
+In

 If implemented systematically across the institution, it can facilitate a more sensitive, as well as an efficient and positive response, to SGBV crimes.
 The ICC is an institution made up of individuals with various national/ international experiences.
 As with many other international tribunals, the legal culture that develops is influenced and impacted by the national systems in which the experiences of the majority of staff are rooted.27 Sharratt's study of judges, prosecutors, investigators, victims, and witnesses who were members of the International Criminal Tribunal for the former Yugoslavia and the Bosnia War Crimes Court revealed that many of them accepted rape myths, held misogynistic views about women, and were ambivalent and uncomfortable when dealing with cases of rape and sexual violence.28 In the light of the rigours of the international legal process for the victim - which includes talking to foreign investigators or intermediaries, and being questioned in order to acquire details about the harms they have suffered and the perpetrator's identity - this policy brief unequivocally suggests that gender competence is a prerequisite requirement in respect of all institutional staff who are in contact with victims/witnesses of SGBV.